ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - **Always Run**, allows to run by default, like in classic GTA games
 - **Allow Movement When Zoomed**, allows movement when aiming with a sniper rifle
-- **Extended Sniper Controls**, allows aiming with sniper rifles without using the scope
+- **Extended Sniper Controls**, allows aiming with sniper rifles without using the scope, press Jump button to toggle between third-person aim and the scope
 - **Camera Shake**, shake effect has been fixed to work consistently at any frame rate and can be disabled with this option
 - **Centered Vehicle Camera**, makes vehicle camera centered, for more options install the [original mod](https://github.com/gennariarmando/iv-centered-vehicle-cam) separately
 - **Centered On Foot Camera**, makes on foot camera centered, also for more options install the [original mod](https://github.com/gennariarmando/iv-centered-onfoot-cam)